VIP Brother season 3: Ivayla

 Ivayla Bakalova is a former Miss Bulgaria 2001 and twin-sister of Bozhidara.
 She entered the house on Day 1 and finished seventh in the finale on Day 56.
-Her brother Antony entered entered a year later in Big Brother Family with his wife Tsanka.
+Her brother Antony entered a year later in Big Brother Family with his wife Tsanka.

 Kristiana

 Kristiana Valcheva is one of the five Bulgarian nurses, who were given death sentences in the HIV Trial in Libya.
 She entered the house on Day 1 and was the second evicted on Day 18.

 Maria

-Maria Grozdeva-Grigorova is an Olympic shooting champion.
+Maria Grozdeva is an Olympic shooting champion.
 She entered the house on Day 2 and finished second in the finale on Day 56.

-Mihail
+Milko

-Mihail "Milko" Kalaydzhiev is a pop-folk singer.
+Mihail "Milko" Kalaidjiev is a pop-folk singer.
 He entered the house on Day 1 and was the fifth evicted on Day 39.

 Petya

 Petya Dikova is an actress, TV host and daughter of Anya.
 She entered the house on Day 1 and finished sixth in the finale on Day 56.